GuildCrypt/solspecdown/test/test.output.md

 | `0` | `address` |  |  |
 ---
 #### <a name="ownerOf(uint256)"></a> `ownerOf(uint256)`
+Gets the owner of the specified token ID
 ##### Inputs
 |  | Type | Name | Description |
 |---|---|---|---|